cstritt/detettore/README.md

 ## Structure of output files

-*Detettore* provide a wealth of information for TIP candidates.
+*Detettore* provides a wealth of information for TIP candidates.
 Besides the number of supporting discordant and split reads, the number of bridge reads are reported, that is, the number of reads spanning the insertion breakpoint and thus indicating heterozygosity or a false